Last Updated on

 Neutrogena’s Body Clear wash lathers up into a grapefruit-scented foam that rinses clean.
 It contains salicylic acid to exfoliate your skin gently without scrubbing.
 Therefore, it prevents acne breakouts and clears up pimples.
 The Micro-clear technology removes excess oil and grime without drying out your skin.

 If you have sensitive or combination skin, try Murad’s Acne Body Wash.
 It may be a little less drying than Phisoderm or Neutrogena’s products.
 That’s because it exfoliates with 1% salicylic acid, glycolic acid, and biodegradable micro-beads.
 You won’t need to scrub your skin to clean pores.

 Some customers find that they are able to use the Murad wash daily.
 They don’t need to alternate with moisturizing soaps.
 That may be because this body wash does not contain sulfates.
 Moreover, it has green tea and licorice root that calm irritated skin.
 Although it may carry a higher price, many shoppers find the relief worth the cost.

 Mario Badescu’s AHA Body Soap has mild alpha hydroxy acids derived from fruit.
-These exfoliants are gentler than beta hydroxy acids, commonly known as salicylic acid.
+These exfoliants are gentler than beta hydroxy acids, commonly known as salicylic acid (read more).
 But this formula has plenty of power to slough off dead skin and reduce oiliness.

 Additionally, it contains glycerin to help your skin soak up moisture.
 Plus, ginseng revitalizes skin texture while oat protein calms inflammation.